microsoft/project-rome/Android/how-to guides/getting-started-rome-android.md

     // implement an IAuthCodeProvider
     new IAuthCodeProvider() {
         @Override
-        //ConnectedDevices Platform needs the app to fetch a MSA auth_code using the given oauthUrl.
+        // ConnectedDevices Platform needs the app to fetch a MSA auth_code using the given oauthUrl.
-        //When app has fetched the auth_code, it needs to invoke the public void fetchAuthCodeAsync(String oauthUrl, final Platform.IAuthCodeHandler authCodeHandler) {
+        // When app has fetched the auth_code, it needs to invoke the public void fetchAuthCodeAsync(String oauthUrl, final Platform.IAuthCodeHandler authCodeHandler) {
             // launch the dedicated OAuth method, passing in the oauth URL and the IAuthCodeHandler instance provided by the platform performOAuthFlow(oauthUrl, authCodeHandler);